-- 5.7.7 Adjust the slide rule to align the zero with the fluid level.
-Refer to the upper part of Figure 21. - 5.7.8 Open cabinet doors and turn the exhauster ON.
+- 5.7.8 Open cabinet doors and turn the exhauster ON.
 The negative (static) pressure will move fluid in the tube.
 NOTE: Readings must be taken with the cabinet doors open and with the exhauster running. - 5.7.9 To find the static pressure, add the number of inches the fluid travels up one column to the inches the fluid travels down the other column.
-Refer to the example in Figure 21. - 5.7.10 After taking the readings, replace the needle protector.
+Refer to the example in Figure 23.

+5.7.10 After taking the readings, replace the needle protector.
 Close the manometer valves and store the manometer in the original container in a clean area.
 NOTE: If the manometer installation is permanent, the manometer may remain on the reclaimer body after the valves are closed.